โœ๏ธ Updated April 2026

 Why we believe Squarespace is the best website builder for writers

-The writers whose sites I've watched age well over ten years all made the same small, undramatic decisions.
-Typography that doesn't fight the sentence.
-An about page that's two paragraphs, not eight.
-A newsletter opt-in that promises something plausible and delivers it.
-The platform they're on matters less than whether the platform lets them make those decisions cleanly, and on that axis most of the builders fall away pretty quickly.
+The writers I've watched build sites that still look right ten years later all made the same small, undramatic decisions.
+Typography that gets out of the way of the sentence.
+An about page of two paragraphs, not eight.
+An archive of published work that links out cleanly to the original venue instead of holding readers hostage on a paywalled copy.
+The platform matters less than whether it lets those decisions show.
+On that axis, most of the builders fall away quickly.

 Typography that respects the sentence